peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

  * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).This parameter cannot be null, as π can never be represented exactly.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).<i>This parameter cannot be null, as π can never be represented exactly.</i>

-<b>Returns:</b>
+<b>Return Value:</b>

 π rounded to the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
 is null or the precision is unlimited (the context's Precision property is 0).